engie-new-business/technicaldoc/RELAYER.md

 }
 ```

-You can follow your transaction on etherscan or you can use Rockside API to keep track of your transaction even if it's replayed to bump the gas price
+You can follow your transaction on etherscan with `transaction_hash`.
+But when rockside replaces a stuck transaction, its hash changes, so you can use Rockside API and the `tracking_id` to keep track of your transaction even if it's replayed to bump the gas price.

-To follow your transaction using its tracking Id use:
+To follow your transaction using its `tracking_id` use:

 ```bash
 curl --location --request GET 'https://api.rockside.io/ethereum/ropsten/transactions/TX_TRACKING_ID' \